ucsb-cs148-w24/project-pj01-universityclothing/team/contributions/CONTRIBS.md

 ## Jonathan
 My contributions for project includes
-- Designed and created databases schemas on Firebase
+- Designed and created databases schemas on Firebase with Justin
-- Created firebase.configs
+- Created firebase.configs with Justin
 - Creted temmplate for reading and writing data to/from firebase database
 - Implemented features to make sure users are logged in as a firebase users when users log in via google
 - Created Post Screen so when users create a listing, information are being stored into firebase database